-Domestic power bills have risen substantially across Australia over the last decade, but there is relief in sight with prices expected to fall by an average of 6.2 per cent over the 2018-19 and 2019-20 financial years.
+Domestic power bills have risen substantially across Australia over the last decade, but some relief is in sight with prices expected to fall by an average of 1.1 per cent between 2018-19 and 2020-21.
 Find out more about what makes up your bill and what we can do bring prices down.

 Simply put, we pay for four main things – the generation of electricity, the poles and wires to get the electricity to homes and business, electricity company administration and marketing costs, and environmental costs.